-The evidence under count 2 was in fact quite ambiguous.
-Officer Kirby testified only that Harrison "looked like he was starting to come running" and stated that she was "not a hundred percent confident that [Harrison] said he was going to attack me."
-That testimony was consistent with a finding that, in her words, she "got nervous" and felt physically intimidated by Harrison.
+Although the evidence under count 2 would have been sufficient to support the jury's verdict, had the jury been properly instructed, it was ambiguous.
+Officer Kirby testified that she would not have ordered her dog to attack "without [Harrison] saying that he was going to do something to me," but she also said she was "not a hundred percent confident that he said he was going to attack me."
+And while at times Officer Kirby said that Harrison "started running" in her direction, at other times she said he merely "looked like he was starting to come running."
 Certainly it did not compel a finding of "force" under Sommerstedt-much less "assault" under Chapman.